Mega: Privacy or Piracy?

 Nor was the cut quite as clean as the FBI and DOJ might’ve hoped.
 After winning his freedom, a portion of his confiscated assets, and a series of court verdicts in the wake of the Megaupload debacle, Kim Dotcom returned to the business of digital file sharing exactly one year after Megaupload was shut down.
 Perhaps unsurprisingly, it was an immediate success, becoming the largest website in New Zealand after only three days.

 For his part, Dotcom is framing both the Megaupload case and his new business venture, Mega.co.nz, as part of a digital rights issue, rather than one of intellectual property.
-Whether such an argument will prove convincing enough to transform the global perspective (and case law) on digital file access and management is uncertain.
+Whether such an argument will endure a judicial review, or transform the global perspective (and case law) on digital file access and management, is uncertain.
 But in the meantime, the heir to Megaupload’s dubious legacy continues to rack up traffic, subscribers, and news.

 Download this infographic.